nus-cs2113-AY2223S2/tp/docs/Team/yc-michael.md

 ### Enhancements implemented

+- Created the Ui class to print outputs to the user
 - Added a feature that analyses basic trigonometry signals
 - Enhance the stated feature by visualising it using JFrame
 - Make the code more OOP and bug free